TMiclot/MICLOT/User_Guide/__free_energy.md

 Because their is diffrences with [MDTraj](https://www.mdtraj.org/1.9.7/index.html) (used to calculate SASA in other functions).

 1. Freesasa use Lee-Richards algorithm, but MDTraj use Shrake-Rupley algorithm.
 2. Freesasa use the atom radii from [NACCESS](http://www.bioinf.manchester.ac.uk/naccess/) based on their atom name.
-On the contrary MDTRaj use raddi based on the element.
+On the contrary MDTRaj use radii based on the element.

 This two diffrences lead to minor changes in the ASA of the residues.
 But this changes drastically modify the final results.

 > [!WARNING]
 > Based on the code of the function [analyse_nis](https://github.com/haddocking/prodigy/blob/main/src/prodigy_prot/predict_IC.py), filtering is done only on the relative SASA (also named *rASA*) of the complex (bound form) and take value equal or greater than 5%.
-This filtering din't seem to correspond to the NIS definition by [Kastritis *et al.*](https://doi.org/10.1016/j.jmb.2014.04.017), where the NIS is defined when the difference between the relative SASA of the bonded and unbonded forms is lower than 5%: <br/>
+This filtering din't seem to correspond to the NIS definition by [Kastritis *et al.*](https://doi.org/10.1016/j.jmb.2014.04.017), where the NIS is defined when the difference between the relative SASA of the bonded and unbonded forms is lower than 5% and, greater than 5% for the interface: <br/>
 > $\Delta rASA = rASA_{in \space monomer} - rASA_{in \space complex}$
 >
 > Here, the relative SASA is the ASA of a residue divided by the maximum ASA of the residue as refered in NACCESS: <br/>